-It looks like Samsung is joining the smart speaker crowd too
+Samsung confirms it is making a Bixby smart speaker

 Samsung’s Bixby speaker

-According to the Wall Street Journal, Samsung is working on a smart speaker device that will incorporate Bixby, its own AI assistant, which will compete with the Echo.
+Earlier this year, the Wall Street Journal reported that Samsung was working on a smart speaker device that will incorporate Bixby, its own AI assistant, which will compete with the Echo.

+At the launch event for the tech giant’s new Galaxy Note 8 yesterday, Samsung’s mobile chief Dj Koh told CNBC that we will be seeing a Bixby smart speaker.

+“Maybe soon we will announce it.
+I am already working on it.
+As I mentioned I wanted to provide a fruitful user experience at home with Samsung devices and I want to be moving quite heavily on it.”

-However, there have been a few hiccups with Bixby already; it was notably missing from the launch of the Galaxy S8 smartphone earlier this year, with this feature still not available in the US or UK.
-The South Korean giant will have to iron these issues out before it attempts to launch a new speaker worldwide.
+However, there have been a few hiccups with Bixby already; it was notably missing from the launch of the Galaxy S8 smartphone earlier this year, with this feature only being made available worldwide this week to coincide with the Note 8 launch.

+The South Korean giant will have to iron the issues out before it attempts to launch a new speaker worldwide.

 There’s been no word on price details yet too.